mesonbuild/meson/docs/markdown/Build-options.md

 ### Features

 A `feature` option has three states: `enabled`, `disabled` or `auto`.
-It is intended to be passed as value for the `required` keyword argument of most functions.
+It is intended to be passed as a value for the `required` keyword argument of most functions.
 Currently supported in [[add_languages]],
 [[compiler.find_library]],